2022 ODA Annual Session Committee

 SEMINAR SEATING & COURTESY

 Plan to arrive early: seating for all seminars is on a first-come, first-served basis.
 Also, please set all electronic devices to “silent” during seminars.
-Seminar room locations will be included in the registration packet mailed to attendees who register by August 13, 2021.
+Seminar room locations will be included on the Annual Session Mobile App.

 Business casual dress is recommended for the convention.
 Dress warmly, in layers, as meeting rooms tend to be cool.